What is a letter of extenuating circumstances?

 IMPORTANT ► Before you complete your application forms and pay the application fee (Step 1), you must indicate YES to the extenuating circumstances question in your application in order for your request to be considered.

-Checking this box does two things: (1) it allows the Office to promptly identify applications requiring extenuating circumstance requests and treat them in a timely manner, and (2) it triggers a 'Checklist Item' in your web application, permitting you to upload a PDF document to the checkist item.
+Checking this box does two things: (1) it allows the Undergraduate Medical Admissions Office to promptly identify applications requiring extenuating circumstance requests and treat them in a timely manner, and (2) it triggers a 'Checklist Item' in your web application, permitting you to upload a PDF document to the checklist item.

 IMPORTANT ► MDCM applicants: You must also fill out the EXTC page in the academic workbook to indicate which specific courses were affected for your EXTC to be considered.
 Med-P applicants, indicate affected courses in the text of your EXTC letter.